North Carolina Domestic Crimes Defense Attorney

 However, the ex parte order must be followed up by a formal hearing no later than 10 days after the original order is issued.
 The order issues may prohibit the defendant from having any direct or indirect contact with the plaintiff or their children or entering their home.
 Other prohibited actions or behaviors will be specifically stated in the order.
 The breach of such an order arises anytime the defendant performs anything that they have been ordered not to do, which results in a criminal offense.
 Having experienced, zealous representation from a domestic crimes attorney at these hearings is critically important as the party that shows up with a lawyer usually prevails and obtains many legal advantages over the other party that can not only impact the DVPO outcome, but can impact future divorce or custody proceedings, as well.

 Child abuse may include the physical, emotional, or sexual abuse of a minor.
 It may also include child neglect or exploitation.
-The state of North Carolina defines what constitutes child abuse in code section 7B-101 as the following: creating a substantial risk or injury other than by accidental means; commits, permits, or encourages any type of sexual abuse; allows serious emotional damage to the child; does not provide proper care or necessary medical care; abandons the child; uses inappropriate devices or procedures to modify behavior; or encourages, directs, or approves of delinquent acts involving moral turpitude.
+State laws define what constitutes child abuse in North Carolina in code section 7B-101 as the following: creating a substantial risk or injury other than by accidental means; commits, permits, or encourages any type of sexual abuse; allows serious emotional damage to the child; does not provide proper care or necessary medical care; abandons the child; uses inappropriate devices or procedures to modify behavior; or encourages, directs, or approves of delinquent acts involving moral turpitude.

 Domestic endangerment occurs when the defendant recklessly engages in conduct that creates a substantial risk of serious physical injury or death to a domestic partner.
 Despite whether the endangerment was intentional or not, it is illegal to create a situation that puts someone else at risk.
 An example of this might be grabbing the wheel while a partner drives and intending to cause a wreck.